-The UK and Europe are currently in lockdown, therefore the chance of any physical meetings is negligible.
-For now all meetings will be held online, until government measures of social distancing are lifted.
+Due to fluctuations in COVID-19 cases the chance of any physical meetings is negligible.
+For now all meetings will be held online.

 Appendix

 Correspondence from EC Project Officer - Roberta Monachello on 5th March 2020

 "The following is the line that the REA adopted in accordance with the European Commission: